Balasubramanian-pg/Tableau-Portfolio/2 Layers Drill Down/Readme.md

 * If colors do not change: verify the fields on Color or Detail and check for conflicting color assignments.
 * If headers show NULL or blank text: ensure your header calc returns empty string `""` not NULL.
 Use `""` for blank text.
 * If performance slows on large datasets: consider extracts or limiting initial rows with context filters.

-# 14 Reasoning summary

-Steps were derived from the provided transcript and organized into clear, numbered instructions.
-The approach uses two string parameters and parameter actions to capture user clicks, calculated fields to map parameter values into display logic, and a highlight action to control mark selection appearance.
-Color fields are calculated to visually distinguish drill levels.
-The method places all logic inside a single worksheet so the dashboard can present a compact drill user experience.

-# 15 ASSUMPTION and points that require verification or are uncertain

-* ASSUMPTION: You are using a Tableau Desktop release that supports parameter actions and dynamic visibility of calculated results.
-If you use an older release, parameter action UI and behavior may differ.
-* ASSUMPTION: Data fields are named exactly `Category`, `Sub-Category`, `Region`, and `Sales`.
-If your field names differ, substitute them in formulas.
-* Verification recommended: Clearing selection behavior may vary based on exact Tableau patch level.
-Test clearing selection behavior in your version and adjust action settings accordingly.
-* Verification recommended: If your workbook uses multiple data sources or blends, parameter actions may behave differently.
-Test interactions when multiple sources are present.